Privacy Policy, Cookies Notices, Phishing, Fraud Awareness

 Whom do you contact if you have any questions or concerns?

-If you have any questions about our privacy policies and practices and how they relate to you, please get in touch with our Chief Privacy Officer by telephone at 1-416-548-7876, by e-mail
+If you have any questions about our privacy policies and practices and how they relate to you, please get in touch with our Chief Privacy Officer by telephone at 1-416-548-7876, by e-mail at info@dilicapital.com, or by mail to:

 If you are still not satisfied, you can contact The Office of the Privacy Commissioner of Canada.
 Complaints to the Office of the Privacy Commissioner must be submitted in writing to 112 Kent Street Place de Ville, Tower B, 3rd Floor, Ottawa, Ontario K1A 1H3 Attention: The Privacy Commissioner of Canada.